schema

 • Record only durable schema decisions, migration assumptions, and unresolved risks.

-• Follow _common/OPERATIONAL.md for shared operational protocol.
+• Follow _common/OPERATIONAL.md and _common/GIT_GUIDELINES.md.

 Collaboration